fluffyrabbot/word-match-phoenix/game_bot/docs/event_store_separation_analysis.md

    - Error handling must be robust for all process operations
    - Reset functionality must handle all state components

+4. **Backward Compatibility**
+   - Adding simplified function forms for backward compatibility helps migration
+   - Checking for existing processes before initialization prevents crashes
+   - Aliasing deprecated function names maintains compatibility

 ## Conclusion

-The EventStore separation project has made significant progress, with the core implementation and main interface refactoring now complete.
-The diagnostic tests now pass with the refactored implementation, confirming that the basic functionality is working as expected.
+The EventStore separation project has made significant progress, with both the main interface modules now refactored to use the delegation pattern.
+The remaining issues are primarily related to test environment initialization, mock implementation, and integration with existing test modules.

-However, there are still several important tasks remaining, particularly the refactoring of the `GameBot.Test.Mocks.EventStore` module and the integration with the repository and event store case modules.
-Additionally, there are several code quality issues that need to be addressed throughout the codebase.

-With the completion of these remaining tasks, the EventStore separation project will provide a much more robust and maintainable testing infrastructure for the GameBot application.
+By addressing the prioritized issues listed above, we can complete the EventStore separation project and provide a much more robust and maintainable testing infrastructure for the GameBot application.
+The most critical next steps are fixing the test environment initialization issues and adding the missing mock implementations, as these are causing the majority of the remaining test failures.